_._ _,-'""`-._

 chrome (unconfined)

-And they are not the only candidates.
-A grep for flags=(unconfined)-with-userns-rule profiles on a default desktop install yields a long tail:
+and they're not the only candidates. a grep for flags=(unconfined)-with-userns-rule profiles on a default desktop install gives you a long tail:

 1password, brave, buildah, ch-checkns, ch-run, chrome, chromium, code,